A Structural Condition on Point Sets with Few Distinct Dot Products: Preliminaries

-\begin{lemma}[Bounding dot products on a line] If we have a set $L\subset \mathbb{R}^2$ consisting of $n$ points \emph{placed anywhere} on a line through the origin, then they create $\gtrsim n$ distinct dot products. \end{lemma}
+\begin{lemma}[Bounding dot products on a line] If we have a set $L\subset \R^2$ consisting of $n$ points on a radial line, then they determine at least $n$ distinct dot products. \end{lemma}

-\begin{proof} Rotating a point set does not change the number of dot products, so without loss of generality, we can assume the points are on the $x$-axis, with $x$-coordinates given by $\ell := \set{ \lvert p \rvert, p \in L}$.
-Note that the size of the set of dot products $|L \cdot L|$ is the same as the size of the product set $|\ell \ell|$, and product sets grow linearly or superlinearly with respect to the size of their input set. \end{proof}
+\begin{proof} Rotating a point set does not change the number of dot products, so without loss of generality, we can assume the points are on the $x$-axis, with $x$-coordinates given by $\ell \subseteq \R$.
+Note that the size of the set of dot products $|L \cdot L|$ is the same as the size of the product set $|\ell \ell|$, and product sets in $\R$ have size at least $n$. \end{proof}

-Therefore, throughout the rest of this paper, while we refer to \emph{any} finite set of points on a line as a \textbf{line configuration}, we refer to any finite set of points \emph{in geometric progression} on a line as an \textbf{optimal line configuration}.